mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

     where to find the accompanying uncombined form of the same work.

-  8. You may not copy, modify, sublicense, link with, or distribute the Library except as expressly provided under this License.
-Any attempt otherwise to copy, modify, sublicense, link with, or distribute the Library is void, and will automatically terminate your rights under this License.
+  8. You may not copy, modify, sublicense, link with, or distribute attempt otherwise to copy, modify, sublicense, link with, or distribute the Library is void, and will automatically terminate your rights under this License.
 However, parties who have received copies,